 Iceland is at the forefront in the use of renewable energy resources.
-Of the total primary energy supply in Iceland, nearly 90% is from renewable resources, an increase from 77% in 2000.
-Iceland has large potential sources of renewable energy; the country is located on the volcanically active Mid-Atlantic Ridge, a potent source of geothermal energy, and one-tenth of the landmass is covered by glaciers, a major source of hydroelectric power.
-Iceland's hydropower and geothermal resources have only been partly harnessed.
+Of the total primary energy supply in Iceland, nearly 84% was from renewable resources in 2019, an increase from 72% in 2000.
+Iceland has large potential sources of renewable energy; the country is located on the volcanically active Mid-Atlantic Ridge, a potent source of geothermal energy, and one-tenth of the landmass is covered by glaciers - a major source of hydroelectric power.
+Iceland's hydropower and geothermal resources have been only partly harnessed.

 Iceland is the only country in Europe that still has a considerable amount of large-scale, competitively priced power from these sources.
-Electricity production per capita is the highest in the world, at 54 megawatt hours (MWh) per capita.
-At year-end 2017, total installed hydropower was 1,984 MW in 67 power plants with a combined capacity of 14,100 gigawatt hours (GWh), or over 70% of generated electricity.
-Combined installed geo-power for electricity generation was over 700 MW from seven plants with a total capacity of 5,200 GWh.
+Electricity production per capita is the highest in the world, at 55 megawatt hours per capita.
+At year-end 2018, total installed hydropower was 1,990 megawatts ("MW") in 57 power plants with a combined capacity of 12,812 gigawatt hours ("GWh"), or over 70% of generated electricity.
+Combined installed geo-power for electricity generation (in 2019) was over 754 MW from seven plants with a total capacity of 6,020 GWh.

 Iceland has been in the lead globally in the use of geothermal energy for purposes other than generating electricity.
-Geothermal energy accounts for 61% of primary energy used in Iceland.
+Geothermal energy accounts for 65% of primary energy used in Iceland.
 The total primary energy supply per unit of GDP is the highest in the world, nearly four times above the OECD average.
-Well over 90% of all homes are heated by geothermal energy in the form of hot water at only a fraction of the heating cost in other Nordic countries.
-For the general public, the price of electricity is one of the lowest in the world, about half of the price to consumers in the European Union.
+Over 90% of all homes are heated by geothermal energy in the form of hot water at only a fraction of the heating cost in other Nordic countries.
+For the general public, the price of electricity is one of the lowest in the world, at about half of the price to consumers in the European Union.